-The case with Transfer (tr_t^{agg}) rule - Struct Surp target is illustrated by the dashed purple line in 9 and 10.
+Turning to the public sector, the tax on labor, consisting of both labor taxes levied on households and of social security contributions levied on firms, are the most important income source for the government.
+Tax income decreases due to the fall in output, leading to an increase in debt.
 Since the change in the tax income is only temporary it does not affect the structural surplus.
 The change in the structural surplus does primarily stem from the increase in debt and the resulting higher debt service cost.
-The transfers to the households are decreased slightly to return the structural surplus to its target.
-Since the change in transfers is relatively small, there is only a small decrease in Non-Ricardian consumption, while the other non-fiscal variables are virtually unaffected.
+The transfers to the households are increased due to higher unemployment in the short and medium term but are decreased slightly to return the structural surplus to its target in the long term.
+Since the change in transfers is relatively small, there is only a small effect on Non-Ricardian consumption.

-4.6 An external risk premium shock
+4.4 An external risk premium shock

-In this section, we describe the economic outcome after a quarterly increase of 0.25 percent, $\epsilon_t^{\tilde{\phi}t} = 0.0025$, to the external risk premium $\hat{\phi}t$.
+In this section, we describe the economic outcome after an increase of $\epsilon_t^{\tilde{\phi}t}$ , which is the shock to the external risk premium $\hat{\phi}t$ , by one standard deviation.
 The positive external risk premium shock makes holding of domestic currency bonds less attractive relative to holding bonds in foreign currency.
 As a result the exchange rate depreciates.
-The economic outcome is illustrated in Figures 11 and 12.
+The economic outcome is illustrated in Figures 13 and 14.

-First, we describe the outcome given No active fiscal rule, which is illustrated by the red line.
 The depreciation of the Krona leads to a higher marginal cost for the Swedish import firms, leading to a lower markup.
 To restore the markup, the firms increase their prices, leading to a decrease in Swedish imports.
 Furthermore, the exchange rate depreciation leads to a higher markup for Swedish export firms.
 As a response, they reduce their prices, leading to higher exports.

 The increased price of imported goods leads to higher costs for the consumption and investment good producers, who therefore increase their prices.
 The increased CPIF inflation leads to lower Ricardian consumption and private investment.
 Due to the lower demand for investment and consumption, demand for domestically produced inputs to investment and consumption also decrease.
-During the first two years however, the increased demand for exports dominates, leading to an increase in output.
-After two years, output moves below its steadystate level.
-Due to the increased output, labor demand also increases and is higher than in the steady state during the first two years.
-This leads employment to be higher and unemployment to be lower than in the steady state during the the same period.
-After two years however, the effect reverses on both employment and unemployment.
+Since the decrease in consumption and investment is stronger than increase in exports, output decreases.
+Due to the decreased output, labor demand also decreases.
+This leads employment to be lower in the short term.

 The increased demand for domestic goods leads to an increase in labor demand, putting a slight upwards pressure on nominal wages.
 The CPIF inflation does however increase more than the nominal wages, which means that real wages fall.
-This does in turn lead to a lower consumption for Non-Ricardian households.
-The Non-Ricardian consumption is further dampened by the fact that their transfers decrease due to the output increase.
+This does in turn leads to a lower consumption for Non-Ricardian households in the short term.
+However, in the medium term, employment and real wages increase and thus the Non-Ricardian consumption increases in the medium term as well.
+Labor force participation decreases in the short term due to lower real wages, but increases in the medium term.
+Moreover, the decrease in employment is not strong thus unemployment is moving around the steady state with mixed sign.

-Turning to the public sector, the increase in output leads to an increase in tax revenue.
-Simultaneously, the decrease in transfers due to higher output reduces primary expenditure.
-Therefore, both the government surplus and the government debt are reduced.
+Turning to the public sector, consumption tax revenue increases but other taxes decrease.
+Simultaneously, change in transfers are mixed due to mixed unemployment response.
+Therefore, overall, change in government surplus and change in government debt are mixed.